Chapter 1: No jewel of mankind would ever make me

 “Look at me.”

 The sad resignation of his plea almost shook her from her tenuous equilibrium on the wall.
-His gaze narrowed as if on some hellbent mission.
-With renewed determination, his fingers twisted and thrust, filling and abandoning her brutally.
+His gaze narrowed as if on some hell-bent mission.
+With renewed determination, his fingers filled and abandoned her in brutal succession.

 “You are here.
 Stay here.”

-His mouth plundered hers fiercer than it ever had as she moved with and against him.
-It was her body to his, like a cord of sunlight pulled tight between them.
+His kiss was searing as she moved with and against him.
+It was her body to his, like cords of sunlight pulled tight between them.
 She was soaring.
 Too fast.

-An aching disappointment shot through her as his fingers popped away.
+An aching disappointment shot through her as he pulled out of her and away.
 Metal scraped on leather.

 “There, then," she hissed.
 "Something true.”

-She went as still as she could, ignoring the ripples of friction and pain, him inside her as she gasped a sob.
-Her knees threatened to buckle as her muscles registered the invasion of his body.
+She went as still as she could, ignoring the ripples of friction and pain with him invading her.
 Everything about this was real.
+He had brought her so low.

-A chance, the last sane part of her reminded.
+It was also a chance, the last sane part of her reminded.
 Their currency of humiliations had been exchanged.
+Now she could slice him with the last cut.

-With shaking hands she put her arms around his neck.
-Her fists balled, resisting the relief in his eyes as the tip of him pressed insistently into her.
+Her shaking arms went around his neck.
+Her fists balled, resisting the relief in his eyes as the tip of him pressed insistently against her folds.
 She clamped down on his pauldron as he filled her to the hilt with a moan.
-She dared a glance up at him, wishing she had not.
+When she closed her eyes momentarily, the imprint of his face was still there.
 There was a look of fascination and wonder on his face that she could never return.

 His hands were hot against her backside, scrabbling to bring her closer.
-Her eyes watered as her hips snapped up involuntarily.
-There was no understanding it; this need to fill herself with this perfect, terrible feeling.
+Her hips snapped involuntarily, greedy for this perfect, terrible feeling.
 Every part of her pulsed for him, around him.

 Her toes brushed the floor as he stopped cold.
-The shutters closed again as his teeth gritted mercilessly.
-A chill ran through her as she saw it—the side in the dark.
+A chill ran through her.
+He was in half light, one side in the dark.

-Marian cried out as he turned, flipping her down without warning.
+Without warning, he turned them both around, pushing her downward.
 Pain shot through her bare shoulder blades as they connected with the wooden table.
 The goblet had tipped over.
 The scent of wine was in her hair.

 A bed was for a lady; for softness.
-This was the claw of rough wood on her back and thighs.
+She deserved the claw of rough wood on her back and thighs.
 She wanted it like this.

-A keening cry wrenched from her as his free hand clawed trails of white heat up her inner thighs.
-Her hand clamped down over his fingers, forcing him to harden the pressure that had become too delicate.
-His thumb pressed up and in to the point of what should have been pain.
+A keening cry wrenched from her as his free hand pinned her down fiercely.
+Her retaliating hand clamped down over his working one, forcing him to harden the pressure that had become too delicate.
+With a growl, he pressed to the point of what should have been pain.
 She bucked against him, greedy for it.

-A sudden apprehension almost sent her crashing down.
-She was at the precipice, on the edge of something.
+She came herself just before the precipice, on the edge of something.
 No one had ever explained.

 He was pleading, not commanding.
 It was enough.

-She clung to him, screaming as her body clenched around him in waves.
-She was still sighing, slow pulses still gripping his length when he gasped her name, the liquid heat of his release rushing into her.
+She clung to him, moaning raggedly, her body clenching around him in waves.
+Her slow pulses still gripped his length as he gasped her name, the liquid heat of his release rushing into her.

 Marian could not tell how long he lie slumped over her before he wordlessly rolled off.
 For what seemed like minutes, she stared transfixed at the silvery blue veins above her wrists, at the blood from her neck still smeared.
 Absently, she scraped it.
 It flaked away like dried rust.

-Shakily, she stood.
-She limped toward her breeches, tucking her thighs together where the stickiness threatened to spill downward.
+She limped toward her breeches when she finally stood.
+She wobbled, her thighs pressed together where stickiness threatened to spill downward.

-When she looked behind her, he was rustling aimlessly.
-She shrunk from the squeak of leather, the knell of dread and arousal, as he pulled up his trousers.
+When she turned to look behind her, Guy was rustling aimlessly.
+She shrunk from the squeak of leather as he pulled up his trousers.
+It would always be a knell of dread and arousal now.

 “I had wanted it for so long.”

 Marian's tongue and throat screamed for water.
-She could not speak.
+She could not answer him.

-The floor groaned wearily as he walked toward her.
-She flinched.
-Her scent was still on his hand.
+The floor groaned wearily as he walked toward her, reaching forward.
+She flinched at her scent on his hand.

 “I wanted it to be enough, Marian.
 I did.”